-Bed adhesion and first-layer calibration are the first great mysteries new users encounter with the any 3D printer.
-They are two different topics, but both must work well together for consistent good printing results.
-Problems with bed adhesion or first-layer adjustment will likely cause a variety of problems.
+Bed adhesion and first-layer calibration are the first great mysteries new users confront with the any 3D printer.
+They are two different tasks, but both must work well together for consistently good prints.
+Good bed adhesion is literally the foundation that your print is built on.

+3.2.1.
 Causes of poor bed adhesion and first-layer problems

-Assuming you have no fundamentsl hardware problems, there are two challenges you must master to get consistently good prints:
+Assuming you have no fundamental hardware problems, there are two challenges you must overcome to get consistently good prints:

 Poor “Live-Z” initial nozzle height adjustment.
 If you’ve never been able to get a good first layer, have changed nozzles or done hardware adjustments, your “Live-Z” (the initial gap between the nozzle and print bed) needs to be calibrated.